 However, the HCEO does have advantages compared to the powers afforded to the Certificated Bailiff, the County Court Bailiff and the Debt Collector when trying to collect the monies due to a creditor.

 The HCEO may climb a perimeter wall or fence to gain entry to the grounds of the property.
-They can then enter where a door or window is open, opening further to aid entry if required.
-They may also use the door handle to gain access when the door is unlocked but may not open a window that is shut.
+They can then enter where a door is open, opening further to aid entry if required.
+They may also use the door handle to gain access when the door is unlocked.

 Once inside, they may also break down the inner doors of the property to seek the goods of the defendant.
 The HCEO may not be forcibly ejected; however, if they are, they can now force re-entry back into the property.